balabit/syslog-ng-gitbook/chapters/chapter_3/section_3.md

 ## Installing valgrind

 On most platforms you can use the native package manager to install `valgrind`.
-On Ubuntu Trusty you need to execute the following commmand:
+On Ubuntu Trusty you need to execute the following command:

 ```
 $ sudo apt-get install valgrind